On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: Summary and Conclusions

 We also studied the SJ state in a causal set sprinkling of the causal diamond.
 Causal sets are thought to be the more fundamental underpinning of continuum spacetime.
 Additionally, they make computations and therefore the study of the SJ state and its modifications much easier to perform.
 We used the causal set calculation to study softenings of the SJ state, designed to make them Hadamard.
-Of course, even the softened SJ state in the causal set is not strictly Hadamard in the usual sense of the condition, as the causal set always modifies the short distance (near the discreteness scale) behaviour away from continuum Minkowski spacetime.
-However, in the same spirit of the desire to minimally deform from the Minkowski state, we can view the softened states in the causal set to be minimal deformations of the Minkowski state restricted to a Minkowski spacetime sprinkling.
+As previously mentioned, while the softening does not strictly speaking make the SJ state Hadamard (as this is not meaningful in a discrete setting), it can be viewed as a discrete analogue of a Hadamard state.

 One of the particular things we investigated was whether the softened SJ states can ameliorate some of the peculiar properties of entanglement entropy in causal set theory.
 In this context, there is an abundance of UV degrees of freedom (much greater than the number expected) that contribute to the entropy.
 This leads to a spacetime volume law scaling of the entropy with the discreteness scale instead of a spatial area law.
 We found that even when the starting point of the entanglement entropy calculation is the softened SJ state, although the magnitude of the entropy is smaller compared to the unsoftened case, the volume law scaling persists.
 Therefore we conclude that the entanglement entropy behavior and non-Hadamard property are likely not connected.
 Had we found that the softened SJ states led to the expected spatial area law, this would indicate a link between the extra entropy and the non-Hadamard nature of the SJ state; it would also, importantly, lend itself to one reason to prefer Hadamard states over non-Hadamard states in causal set theory.
 However, as it stands, we did not find evidence in favor of this.
-Furthermore, in recent work, interacting quantum field theories in causal set theory have been successfully constructed based on the SJ state \cite{Sorkin_2011, emma}.
+Furthermore, in recent work, interacting quantum field theories in causal set theory have been successfully constructed based on the SJ state \cite{Sorkin_2011, emma, Jubb:2023mlv}.
 These theories admit a well defined perturbation theory.
-Hence it is conceivable that some reasons why Hadamard states are preferred would equally apply to SJ states, regardless of whether or not they are Hadamard.
+Hence it may turn out that some reasons why Hadamard states are preferred would equally apply to SJ states, regardless of whether or not they are Hadamard.